The Proskauer corporate social responsibility and pro bono blog

 Photo of William D. Dalsen

-Will Dalsen is an associate in the Litigation Department.
+Will Dalsen is a senior counsel in the Litigation Department.
 His practice focuses on complex commercial litigation, with a particular emphasis on private credit, private equity, venture capital and hedge funds.
 Will is highly regarded for his deep knowledge of the private credit fund industry and ability to resolve disputes for both sponsors and portfolio companies.
 He provides counseling regarding creditor rights, lender liability, sponsor liability, operating company disputes, control rights and regulatory compliance and investigations.

 He advises funds, fund sponsors, investment advisers, and institutional and individual investors.
 In addition, he has represented public and private corporations in contractual disputes, business tort cases, and government investigations.